NTT123/pax/README.md

 * ``weight`` and ``bias`` are trainable parameters by setting `parameters = pax.parameters_method("weight", "bias")`.
-* ``pax.purecall(model, x)`` executes `model(x)` and returns the updated `model` in the output. pure function that returns the updated model in its output.
+* ``pax.purecall(model, x)`` executes `model(x)` and returns the updated `model` in the output.
 * ``loss_fn`` returns the updated `model` in the output.
 * ``jax.grad(..., allow_int=True)`` allows gradients with respect to integer ndarray leaves (e.g., `counter`).